YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

         ]
 ```

-The API expects a request body for the registration and login as a JavaScript object in string format that looks like this: `{ username: "string", password: "string" }`
+The API expects the request body for registration and login to be a JavaScript object in string format that looks like this: `{ username: "string", password: "string" }`

 An Elm record is not the same as a JavaScript object so we need to [encode](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Json-Encode#encode) the applicable properties of our model before we can send them with the HTTP request.
-The `userEncoder` function utilizes [`Json.Encode.object`](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Json-Encode#object) to take the model and return an encoded value.
+The `userEncoder` function utilizes [`Json.Encode.object`](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Json-Encode#object) to take the model and return the encoded value.

 ```js
 -- POST register / login request